-Samsung SmartThings hub really shines in this department, as it supports more than a thousand smart devices and is considered to be one of the best z-wave hubs out there.
+Samsung SmartThings hub really shines in this department, as it supports more than a thousand smart devices and is considered to be one of the top z wave controller hubs out there.

 The option to customize a hub is a must.

 It allows you to schedule commands or create specific automatic tasks for the controller hub.

-Not all people are versed with programming or high-tech.
+Not all people are versed in programming or high-tech.

-So, if the device and app interface is overly complicated, it can create problems for certain individuals.
+So, if the device and app interface are overly complicated, it can create problems for certain individuals.

 If you are one of them, go for a turn-key smart controller.

 Our Suggestion | Samsung SmartThings Hub 3rd Generation

 To be honest, I was torn between SmartThings and HomeSeer controller S2.

 But what eventually pushed me towards SmartThings is its extensive product range and competitive price.
-Though HomeSeer controller is by no means overpriced, it’s certainly a bit expensive.
+Though the HomeSeer controller is by no means overpriced, it’s certainly a bit expensive.